Kofiwusubrempong/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task 6 This script is used to to create a directory in another directory Task 7 This script is used to move a file from one directory to another Task 8 this script is used to delete a file in a folder
+Task 6 This script is used to to create a directory in another directory Task 7 This script is used to move a file from one directory to another Task 8 this script is used to delete a file in a folder Task 9 This script is used to delete a directory